 There are perks to being part of the team.
 Volunteer for 16 hours, and you get a free four-day festival ticket with a camping pass.
 Volunteer for 12 hours, and you get a free three-day festival ticket without camping.
 You also get a free festival t-shirt.
-You do not get free car camping or a free RV pass.
-Those can be purchased here.
+You do not get a free car camping permit or a free RV pass.

 Our volunteers are often the only festival employees our attendees see-and they’re instrumental in setting the Texas-friendly vibe that keeps fans coming back.
 As such, we do ask that volunteers maintain a friendly, civil, and welcoming demeanor at all times.